+Figure 3.
+The application of treatment in closed space, saturated with organic, volatile acids vapours by natural evaporation

 Figure 4.
-The application of treatment with volatile organic acids by brushing the capped brood

-The honeycombs were held so that the treatment solution should not leak into the uncapped cells in which there could be eggs, brood larvae, honey or pollen bread, so as to avoid their contact with acids.
+The application of treatment with volatile organic acids by brushing the capped brood brood larvae, honey or pollen bread, so as to avoid their contact with acids.
 To treat the combs with experimental substances, we used a paintbrush with medium stiffness bristles, about 4-10 cm wide.
 The treatment product was applied and brushed with a light press, to help the cap absorb the tested product.
 The surface of the capped brood was brushed so that all cells with capped brood were also covered with the treatment substance.
 The brushing was done with left-right movements, to avoid the accumulation of drops on the lower edge of the uncapped cells and leakage inside them.